mlabuda2/nf-tower-docs/docs/supported_software/fusion/fusion.md

 ## Fusion requirements

-Fusion file system is designed to work with containerised workloads, therefore it requires the use of a container native platform for the execution of your pipeline.
+Fusion file system is designed to work with containerised workloads.
+Therefore, it requires the use of a container-native platform for the execution of your pipeline.
 Currently, Fusion is only available in AWS Batch compute environments in Tower.

 To enable Fusion in Tower:

 - Use Nextflow version `22.10.0` or later.
-The latest version of Nextflow is used in Tower by default, but a particular version can be specified using `NXF_VER` in the **Nextflow config file** field (Advanced options -> Nextflow config file under Pipeline settings on the launch page).
+The latest version of Nextflow is used in Tower by default, but a particular version can be specified using `NXF_VER` in the Nextflow config file field (**Advanced options -> Nextflow config file** under Pipeline settings on the launch page).

 - Enable the [Wave containers service](https://www.nextflow.io/docs/latest/wave.html#wave-page) during [AWS Batch](/docs/compute-envs/aws-batch.md) compute environment creation.